Heston Hall 309

 Placement Testing at a Distance

-For students who are taking classes over the Internet or who are coming from a distance and wish to take their placement exam before they get to campus, an online COMPASS exam is available.
-In order to arrange an online COMPASS exam, please contact the Office of Institutional Effectiveness and Assessment.
+For students who are taking classes over the Internet or who are coming from a distance and wish to take their placement exam before they get to campus, an online COMPASS or ACCUPLACER exam is available.
+In order to arrange an online exam, please contact the Office of Institutional Effectiveness and Assessment.